 - Geocaching is also popular here – the caches in Puumala are shown here.

 Winter activities – cross-country skiing and ice skating

 - There is plenty to do in the winter on Puumala’s cross-country skiing tracks, where the stunning landscapes and height differences will refresh the mind.
 Choose from the Rokansalo cross-country skiing routes (30 km and 40 km) or the Viljakansaari hiking and cross-country skiing routes (10 km and 20 km).

 - Other cross-country skiing tracks include the parish village’s illuminated fitness trails/cross-country skiing tracks (3.4 km–10 km).
 Weather permitting, there is an ice track between the parish village and Sahanlahti (10 km).
 There is an illuminated fitness trail/cross-country skiing track (2.5 km) in Hurissalo.

 - Further alternatives for ice skaters include the Puumala school centre’s ice skating area (also suitable for smaller skaters) and the ice hockey rink next to the sports hall (Vanha Puumalantie 4 C).

 - Weather permitting, there is also a tour skating route from Sahanlahti to Särkiranta.
 This is an unofficial route maintained by volunteers.
 Skaters use the route at their own risk.
 Ask skates for rent from the Reception.

 Summer activities – swim, play tennis or beach volley

-- There Tennis and beach volley courts on Sahanlahti area.
+- There are Tennis and beach volley courts on Sahanlahti area.
 Ask equipments from the reception.

-- There are many places to swim, also a small beach. – enjoy swimming in Saimaa or Niskalampi.
+- In Sahanlahti there are many places to swim, including a small beach. – enjoy swimming in Saimaa or Niskalampi pond.